 The cheapest or most comfortable way to get to the British Grand Prix by public transport will depend where you are coming from but will most likely be either the Megabus direct to the circuit or a combination of train and shuttle bus.

 You can find information on Silverstone Park & Ride services here.

 These are all express services taking you direct to Silverstone.
 They drop off passengers at car park west 4, near Luffield.
-These depart between 5.30 and 9am.
+These depart between 5.30 and 9am to arrive at Silverstone for 10am.
 Book in advance via BookF1.

 There are also buses on Friday and Saturday however there are fewer routes on these days.
 The towns and cities listed below are for the Sunday of the race.

 Getting to the British Grand Prix from further afield, the more comfortable way may be to take the train and later transfer to a bus to get to the circuit.

 Wolverton station is the closest train station to Silverstone (by a small margin) but there are not usually shuttle buses available from here.

 Instead its better to catch a train to Banbury, Milton Keynes Central or Northampton – all within 30km of the circuit.

 From there, continue your journey by taxis that will be waiting at the station (see below) or hop on a bus directly to the circuit.